 A Day in the Life of a 1st Year

-PGY-1 is divided into six months of psychiatry rotations (inpatient and emergency psychiatry) and six months “off-service” on internal medicine (both inpatient and outpatient experiences), neurology, and emergency medicine rotations.
+PGY-1 is divided into six months of psychiatry rotations (inpatient and state hospital psychiatry) and six months “off-service” on internal medicine (both inpatient and outpatient experiences), neurology, and emergency medicine rotations.

 “A Day in the Life of A 1st Year on Medicine”